Food storage: Storing oils and fats

 Oils and fats can begin to go rancid quickly when not stored safely.
 Rancid cooking oils and fats do not often smell rancid until well after they have spoiled.
 Oxygen, light and heat all contribute to cooking oils becoming rancid.
 The higher the level of polyunsaturated fat that an oil contains, the faster it spoils.
-The percentage of polyunsaturated fat in some common cooking oils is: safflower (74%); sunflower (66%); corn (60%); soybean (37%); peanut (32%); canola (29%); olive (8%); coconut (5%).
+The percentage of polyunsaturated fat in some common cooking oils is safflower (74%), sunflower (66%), corn (60%), soybean (37%), peanut (32%), canola (29%), olive (8%), and coconut (5%).

 To help preserve oils from rancidification, they should be stored in a dark place, stored in oxygen-safe, light-reducing containers (e.g. dark glass or metal).
 Once opened, oils should be refrigerated and used within a few weeks, when some types begin to go rancid.
 Unopened oils can have a storage life of up to one year, but some types have a shorter shelf-life even when unopened (such as sesame and flaxseed).

 Dry storage of foods

 Vegetables

 The guidelines vary for safe storage of vegetables under dry conditions.
-This is because different vegetables have different characteristics, for example, tomatoes contain a lot of water, while root vegetables such as carrots and potatoes contain less.
+This is because different vegetables have different characteristics; for example, tomatoes contain a lot of water, while root vegetables such as carrots and potatoes contain less.
 These factors, and many others, affect the amount of time that a vegetable can be kept in dry storage, as well as the temperature needed to preserve its usefulness.
 The following guideline shows the required dry storage conditions: